hashicorp/terraform-provider-azurerm/website/docs/r/subnet.html.markdown

 * `address_prefix` - (Required) The address prefix to use for the subnet.

-* `disable_private_link_service_network_policy_enforcement` - (Optional) Enable or Disable network policies on the `private link service` in the subnet.
+* `enforce_private_link_network_policies` - (Optional) Enable or Disable network policies on the `private link service` in the subnet.
 Default is `false`.

 -> **NOTE:** Network policies like network security groups (NSG) are not supported for the private link service.
-In order to deploy a private link service on a given subnet, an explicit disable setting is required on that subnet(e.g. `disable_private_link_service_network_policy_enforcement` = `true`).
+In order to deploy a private link service on a given subnet, an explicit disable setting is required on that subnet(e.g. `enforce_private_link_network_policies` = `true`).
 This setting is only applicable for the private link service.
 For other resources in the subnet, access is controlled based on Network Security Groups (NSG) security rules definition.

 * `network_security_group_id` - (Optional / **Deprecated**) The ID of the Network Security Group to associate with the subnet.